oracle/pgql-lang/pages/pgql-1.3-spec.md

 ## Shortest Path

+Shortest path finding allows for finding paths with a minimal number of hops.
+Given a pair of vertices, [single shortest path finding](#single-shortest-path) allows for finding a single shortest path, While [top-k shortest path finding](#top-k-cheapest-path) allows for finding K shortest paths for which paths with increasing length are matched.

+### Single Shortest Path

 `SHORTEST` allows for matching a shortest path (i.e. minimal number of edges) between a source vertex and a destination vertex.
 In case multiple shortest paths exist, an arbitrary one is retrieved.

 The syntax is: